Mary Mapes Dodge: History

 Mary Elizabeth Mapes was born January 26, 1831, in New York City.
-Her parents were Prof. James Jay Mapes, the distinguished promoter of scientific farming in the United States; and Sophia Furman (or Ferrman).
-Her siblings included Charles V. Mapes, Sophia Mapes (Tolles, the artist, and Catherine T. (Bonnell).
+Her parents were James Jay Mapes, the distinguished promoter of scientific farming in the United States, and Sophia Furman (or Ferrman).
+Her siblings included Charles V. Mapes, Sophia Mapes (Tolles, the artist), and Catherine T. (Bonnell).

-The daughters of Professor Mapes never went to school.
-They gained their education at home under the care of tutors and governesses, being carefully trained, not only in the usual English branches, but in French, drawing, music, and Latin.
-She early showed talents for drawing, modeling and musical and literary composition.
+The Mapes' daughters never went to school.
+They were educated at home under the care of tutors and governesses, being carefully trained, not only in the usual English branches, but in French, drawing, music, and Latin.
+She showed early talents for drawing, modeling, and musical and literary composition.

 In 1851, she married William Dodge, a lawyer from New York City.
 Within the next four years she gave birth to two sons, James and Harrington.
 In 1857, William faced serious financial difficulties and left his family in 1858.
 A month after his disappearance, his body was found after he died from an apparent drowning.
 With her two children, she returned to the family homestead, a large country house near Newark, New Jersey.
 Here, her life was mainly devoted to her children.
 As time went on, she found herself obliged to provide the money for their education and it was for this purpose that she turned to writing.
 A small cottage or farm-house which adjoined the orchard on her father's estate was taken for use as a study, and Dodge and her boys soon transformed it into a cozy "den".
 In this simply furnished abode, far enough away from the great house to insure quiet, she set to work in earnest.
 But, one afternoon of every week belonged exclusively to the boys.